During the COVID pandemic, most of us have seen a real sea-change in the way we’re approaching mealtimes.

 Really, depending upon your usual shopping experience, the list of conveniences goes on and on.

-Depending on which online grocery service you use, you can save beaucoup dollars.
+Depending on which online grocery service you use, you can save beaucoup of dollars.

 As the grocery delivery business has skyrocketed, so has the selection of quality items available.
 Fresh produce, organic foods, and sustainably raised meats, seafood, and poultry are just a few of the things commonly offered by most online stores.